johnpolacek/team-health-checker/README.md

 For each topic, the user will click a button which will add the rating to the array of ratings responses and go to the next topic.
 When they have provided ratings for all the topics, an `onComplete` function prop will be called.

-Let’s make a simple component to show a message when the health check is complete
+Next, we need to build in some views depending on where the user is in the health check process.
+Let’s add a button for the user to click to start the health check, and a results view for when the health check is complete.

 *pages/check.js*